dingbat/nsrails/readme.md

 Article *newArticle = [[Article alloc] init];
 newArticle.title = @"Title";
 newArticle.content = @"Some text";
-[newArticle remoteCreate:&error];    //This article and its properties created right on Rails server
+[newArticle remoteCreate:&error];     //This article and its properties created right on a Rails server
 ```

 Instances inherit methods to remotely create, update, destroy, or read a corresponding Rails object - only with a single method call.
 They'll also inherit class methods to retrieve certain objects (or all of them):